10 Things to do in Wymondham

 #10 Visit the Farmers Market (Third Saturday of Each Month)

-The market opens its gates from 9:00 to 13:00, but seasoned shoppers know to arrive early to secure the best picks of fresh meat, vegetables, and bread.
+It’s an opportunity to connect with local farmers and to know where your food comes from.
+You will want to arrive early to get the best picks of fresh meat, vegetables, and bread.

 How to Get to Wymondham